tibuski/goAirfocus/README.md

 # Airfocus API Tools

-A simple web application that provides tools to interact with the Airfocus API, specifically designed to help users find workspace and field IDs easily.
+A simple web application that provides tools to interact with the Airfocus API, specifically designed to help users find workspace and field IDs, and manage workspace users easily.

 ## Features

 - 🔑 Secure API key management (client-side only)
 - 🔍 Workspace ID lookup by name or dropdown selection
+- 👥 **Workspace User Lookup**: Retrieve and list users with access to a selected workspace, including their roles/permissions.
 - 📋 Field ID lookup by name or dropdown selection
 - 🎯 Workspace alias display
 - 💻 Modern, responsive UI using Tailwind CSS